AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/README.md

 # MSAL Node Standalone Samples

 The sample applications contained in this directory are independent samples of MSAL Node usage, covering each of the authorization flows that MSAL Node currently supports.
-MSAL Node covers many situations, and most developers will only need one of these samples.
+MSAL Node covers many scenarios, and most developers will only need one of these samples.

 ## Should I use this sample: